AdrianFranc0/Active-Directory-Cisco-Duo-MFA-Deployment-for-Windows-Logon/README.md

 **Description:**

 Initiated the enrollment process by sending an enrollment invitation to the user.
-This process mirrors how IT administrators onboard employees and register their authentication devices in production environments.
+This process mirrors how employees are onboarded and register their authentication devices in production environments.

 The enrollment email allows the user to securely associate a device with their Duo account.